oxsecurity/megalinter/docs/descriptors/repository_gitleaks.md

 gitleaks is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables, it must be done using gitleaks configuration itself like: [baseline](https://github.com/gitleaks/gitleaks#creating-a-baseline){target=_blank}, allowlists in [.gitleaks.toml](https://github.com/gitleaks/gitleaks#configuration){target=_blank} or [.gitleaksignore](https://github.com/gitleaks/gitleaks#gitleaksignore){target=_blank}
-- `VALIDATE_ALL_CODEBASE: false` does make gitleaks analyze only commits on Pull Request, but only for selected tools: GitHub Actions, Azure Pipelines, GitLab Piplines\* (Merge Requests and External Pull Requestes)
+- `VALIDATE_ALL_CODEBASE: false` does make gitleaks analyze only commits on Pull Request together with `REPOSITORY_GITLEAKS_PR_COMMITS_SCAN: true` (you have to specify explicitly), but only for selected tools: GitHub Actions, Azure Pipelines, GitLab Piplines\* (Merge Requests and External Pull Requestes)
   - \* Only GitLab self-managed and GitLab SaaS (Premium and Ultimate) are supported (limitation due to GitLab itself) and [Merge result pipelines](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html#enable-merged-results-pipelines){target=_blank} feature has to be enabled.
-  - If `VALIDATE_ALL_CODEBASE: false` and MegaLinter with the gitleaks runs on PR on the not listed tool above, then the analysis is performed on the whole repository (checked-out commits - depends on fetch-depth configuration).
+  - If MegaLinter with the gitleaks runs on PR on the not listed tool above, then the analysis is performed on the whole repository - default gitleaks behaviour (checked-out commits - depends on fetch-depth configuration).
+    - You can still scan only PR commits in your CI/CD tool by setting MegaLinter envs: `PULL_REQUEST=true`\*, `REPOSITORY_GITLEAKS_PR_COMMITS_SCAN: true`, `REPOSITORY_GITLEAKS_PR_SOURCE_SHA` with last commit sha from your PR and `REPOSITORY_GITLEAKS_PR_TARGET_SHA` commit sha from your target branch (e.g. `main` if you do PR to main branch).
+Example on how to get source commit sha `git rev-list -n 1 refs/remotes/origin/<source_branch>` and target commit sha `git rev-parse refs/remotes/origin/<target_branch>`
+      - \* `PULL_REQUEST` environment variable has to be set to `true` only on Pull Requests, so you have to calculate value in your pipeline and pass the right result.
+  - PR commits scan feature if aplicable will override your `--log-opts` argument if you used it in the

 #### Repository checkout on Pull Requests